 - Maintain Continuing Professional Development (CPD) currency

-For EA chartered engineers, PII insurance is mandatory and EA members must have a minimum of five years of relevant work experience.
+For EA chartered engineers, PII insurance is mandatory, and EA members must have a minimum of five years of relevant work experience.
 Additionally, they need to provide a Continuing Professional Development (CPD) statement and proof of PII insurance.
+To apply, you must provide the following information:

 - Your personal details